kronengold/tone-generator/README.md

 # tone-generator
 A Python script to create audio files based on frequecny, frame rates and length.

-The arguments can be given either/or by command line or using a GUI, which is based on PySimpleGUI.
+The arguments can be given by command line arguments or by using a GUI, which is based on PySimpleGUI.

 The scripts can use command line arguments:
 For example: